We all have a responsibility to be a good neighbour

 If you and your neighbours can't agree on the arrangements for doing this, or fail to do the work, a rota will be provided.
 We will carry out regular inspections to ensure common areas are kept clean and tidy.

-If you want to keep a pet you need the Council’s permission.
+If you want to keep a pet you need our permission.
 Please contact your Housing Officer who will advise you what to do.

 Any permission granted will be subject to the following conditions: